The Battle of the Superheros shall be broken down into 4 Rounds…

 Round 2 Animated Movies/TV Shows:

-1. The Flashpoint Paradox is a fantastic masterpiece that is better than all of Marvels animated movies/TV shows
+1. The Flashpoint Paradox is a fantastic film that surpasses any marvel animation.

 Perhaps the most fascinating of the bunch, “Flashpoint” is adapted from a comic written by Geoff Johns.
 Someone has traveled back in time drastically altering history, and Flash is the only one who knows the truth.
 In the new timeline, Batman is … different, Wonder Woman and Aquaman are at war with each other, and Superman is nowhere to be found.